 The formation of the SRG provides the AFP and ACT Policing, with a centrally managed, one-stop-shop for mutually supportive specialist policing capabilities, including a coordination point for associated part-time capabilities across the AFP.

 The SRG is the AFP's highly trained operationally skilled specialist policing capability.

 The SRG provides the AFP with a professional, flexible and dynamic capability across three distinct operational areas.
-This includes community policing in the ACT, national support of the AFP's responsibilities and international support of the International Deployment Group's (IDG) capacity building missions and regional stability operations.
+This includes assisting ACT Policing within the community, national support of the AFP's responsibilities and international support with capacity building missions and regional stability operations.

 The unique skills and flexibility of the SRG enables the AFP to maximise its response to diverse operations by tailoring deployments to meet a range of operational requirements.